Baras, Rizal: Diocesan Shrine and Parish of Saint Joseph (Baras Church)

 The oldest and most notable landmark in Baras is the Diocesan Shrine and Parish of Saint Joseph, it enshrines the miraculous venerated image of San Jose de Baras.
 The Church was built by the Franciscan missionaries in 1682, the same year the town was transferred to its present site.
-It was completed in 1686 and was dedicated to St. Joseph, the town's patron saint.
-It is known for having paniki in its ceiling.
-The Church has been seen in well-known international and local films, TV series and commercials.
+It was completed in 1686 and was dedicated to Saint Joseph, the town's patron saint.
+It is known for having bats in its ceiling.
+The Church has been seen in films, TV series and commercials.